The best bidet toilet seat LivingStar 7500

 Controlling the nozzle with various water pressure, temperature, and position is another factor to choose your best bidet toilet seat LivingStar allows you to full control of these.
 There are 5 levels of water pressure, 4 levels of water temperature, 4 levels of seat temperature, and 5 levels of warm air settings available.
 You have posterior, feminine (bidet), turbo washing modes.
 Besides these washing modes, you have also automated washing: a Kid’s wash and Oscillation wash.
 Kid’s wash is an automated washing mode for a kid, it works for 1 minute of washing, then 3 minutes of drying.
 An Oscillation is another type of automated washing mode that provides an additional convenient function moving the nozzle back and forth.
 The Oscillation mode allows a massage effect with a posterior, feminine(bidet), and turbo washing.
 To initiate this additional feature, press the Wash, Bidet, or Turbo key for 3 seconds.
 With these value-added features, you will have the best bidet toilet seat for you and your home.

-Since a bidet toilet seat is installed in a restroom, where the unit is surrounded by high humidity, and sometimes water spill onto the keyboard.
+Since a bidet toilet seat is installed in a restroom, where the unit is surrounded by high humidity, and sometimes water spills onto the keyboard.
 Then the keyboard may not function.
 To avoid this particular issue, the best bidet toilet seat LivingStar 7500 uses a 100% waterproof keyboard ensuring the best user experience without disruption of the functions through the keyboard.

 A nightlight provides conveniences during the night.
 Most people are having a hard time finding the toilet at the night.
 The best bidet toilet seat LivingStar 7500 has the ability to turn the light on during the night.